swlkr/enum_router/README.md

 # enum_router

-enum_router is a rust enum router that doesn't support nesting.
+enum_router is a rust enum router for axum that doesn't support nesting.

 ```sh
 cargo add enum_router # still not on crates.io (yet)